 sense of optimism felt by many.
 They were also aware of the debt they owed to

 those pioneering artists that had gone before, standing on the shoulders of

 previous generations of great artist’s and building on that accumulated

 knowledge became the ambition.
 Oil paint was now the medium of choice,

 perspective had been mastered as had the skills of facial expression and depth

 High Renaissance artists were very often skilled in many fields,

-Leonardo da Vinci was of course a master of many differing sciences and
+Leonardo da Vinci was, of course, a master of many different sciences and

 Michelangelo was a gifted poet, painter and sculptor.
 The third member of the

 trilogy of artists, who are often viewed as ultimate examples of high